kanopi/gin-admin-experience/README.md

 ### For Drupal 10, 11.0/1

 For Drupal 10 and 11.0/1 recipe can only be applied when Stark is the admin theme as set by the minimal profile if you are starting a new site.
+Use the 1.x release for that.

+`composer require kanopi/gin-admin-experience:^1`

 ## Applying this Recipe